SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 If the `version` of a software component (repository) is increased but not the `addonVersion`, a package is build but no new target vector is created, meaning the new package cannot be deployed.
 If the addon product consists of multiple software component versions (repositories), but only for one of them the `version` is increased (together with a new `commitID`), only for this software component version a new package is created.
 If at the same time the `addonVersion` was increased a new target Vector is created.

 `branch` and `commitID` identify a specific state of a software component.
-Branches of a software component can include different list of commits.
+Branches of a software component can include different lists of commits.
 The `commitID` should only be changed while also adjusting the `version` number of a software component.
 While adjusting the patch version or support package version of a software component, the `branch` should only be changed if the previous branch also includes the `commitID` of the previous software component version.